----------------------- ----------------------

 What’s the Difference Between Contract Addendums and Contract Amendments?

 A contract addendum is an attachment to an original contract that modifies the terms and conditions.
 An addendum is used to edit, refine, or invalidate a portion of the original document.
 In most cases, it adds something new to the existing agreement.
-Once the parties involved agree and sign the addendum, it then becomes part of the updated contract.
+Once the parties agree and sign the addendum, it becomes part of the updated contract.

 What Is the Contract Amendment Process?